 All four of our daughters dance – a lot.
 Between the four of them, they are racking up an average of 8 hours a week of classes in genres such as ballet, RAD ballet, tap, jazz, commercial jazz and contemporary.
 In addition to that, they have singing, drama and musical theatre classes too.

 We don’t force dance classes upon our daughters.
 They actively wanted to take on all these classes and there are some excellent reasons why we think it’s great.

-It’s class observations for us at the moment with it being the last week of term and it got me thinking about why our girls dance.
-Here I’ve listed 86 reasons why dance is a really great hobby for your children to get into.
+Whenever we attend class observations during the last week of term it often gets me thinking about why our girls dance.
+So, I’ve come up with 8 reasons why dance is a really great hobby for your children to get into.

 Without a doubt, dance brings out confidence in kids.
 At first, they may be shy and reserved but a good dance teacher will encourage them and they will break out of their shell.
 I’ve seen it with not only our girls but with other children too.

 As they learn and develop their technique children will grow in confidence.
 Learning how to express themselves is what dance is all about.